bryandong24/reu_adaptation/README.md

 ### Human Demonstration Difficulty

 The most surprising challenge was how difficult the Push-F task is *for a human*.
 While translating the F-block toward the target is straightforward, **rotating it into the correct orientation is genuinely hard**.
-The F-shape's asymmetry and the indirect nature of pushing (you can only push, not grab) make precise rotation control very tricky.
-Collecting fast, clean demonstrations required significant practice, and my average demonstration time of ~30.5 seconds reflects this difficulty.
+The F-shape's asymmetry and the underactuated nature of how we can control the F makes precise rotation control very tricky.
+Collecting fast, clean demonstrations required some time to get used to, and my average demonstration time of ~30 seconds reflects this difficulty.

 ### Evaluation Time Mismatch